Divineitu/Pipeline-for-Time-Series-Data/README.md

 **Best model:** XGBoost (tuned), saved to `models/best_model.pkl` with its feature list and metrics in `models/model_metadata.json` for reuse in Task 4.

-## Notes for teammates (Tasks 2-4)

-- Use `data/processed/walmart_merged_clean.csv` as the source dataset — it's
-  already merged (train + features + stores) and has missing values handled.
-- `src/preprocessing.py` contains the exact feature-engineering pipeline used for the model (lags, rolling means, date parts, categorical encoding) — reuse `build_feature_frame()` in Task 4 so the forecast script preprocesses incoming records identically to how the model was trained.
-- `models/model_metadata.json` lists the exact feature column order the model expects.